What can you learn from Music Magpie’s stellar growth?

 Music Magpie, the leading UK seller of refurbished mobile phones, games and tech came from nowhere to push household name Mazuma Mobile off the coveted top slot, Magpies phenomenal success led to them floating with a value of £208 million.
 Quite an achievement when you consider they were selling second hand Books, CD’s and DVD’s when we first started working with them and had a modest presence on Google.
 We have won a number of awards over the years with Magpie for innovation and performance, they’ve had some unique challenges that we’ve overcome – but if it was easy everyone would be doing it!

 What can you take from their journey and apply to your business to improve your growth success?
-Read on to find out our top 5 takeaways for stellar growth.
+Read our full blog post where we reveal our top 5 takeaways for stellar growth.

 If you have a challenging account, with a large feed, high spend or large conversion value items and would like to have a chat about any of the aspects in the article where you could use our technology to achieve exponential uplifts, please book in for a demo and we’d be delighted to give you some personalised advice.